-- (1) These Regulations apply to persons and vessels fishing for halibut in, or possessing halibut taken from the maritime area as defined in Section 3. - (2) Sections 3 to 6 apply generally to all halibut fishing. - (3) Sections 7 to 20 apply to commercial fishing for halibut. - (4) Section 21 applies to tagged halibut caught by any vessel. - (5) Section 22 applies to the United States treaty Indian fishery in subarea 2A-1. - (6) Section 23 applies to customary and traditional fishing in Alaska. - (7) Section 24 applies to sport fishing for halibut. - (8) These Regulations do not apply to fishing operations authorized or conducted by the Commission for research purposes.
+- (1) These Regulations apply to persons and vessels fishing for halibut in, or possessing halibut taken from the maritime area as defined in Section 3. - (2) Sections 3 to 6 apply generally to all halibut fishing. - (3) Sections 7 to 20 apply to commercial fishing for halibut. - (4) Section 21 applies to tagged halibut caught by any vessel. - (5) Section 22 applies to the United States treaty Indian fishery in subarea 2A-1. - (6) Section 23 applies to customary and traditional fishing in Alaska. - (7) Section 24 applies to Aboriginal groups fishing for food, social and ceremonial purposes in British Columbia. - (8) Section 25 applies to sport fishing for halibut. - (9) These Regulations do not apply to fishing operations authorized or conducted by the Commission for research purposes.